AgileVentures/av-static-website/source/blog_articles/2016-11-16-automating-what-to-do-next.html.markdown

 author: Sam Joseph
 ---

 After the "Martin Fowler" scrum I caught up with Raphael to talk about the dynamic of the AsyncVoter project.
 Raphael had been suggesting a team meeting.
 Team meetings can be great.
 I think if a team wants to move forward fast it's great to get everyone in a room, and ideally match that with a shared working space that everyone can come to.
 However that usually takes a lot of money to set up.
 Actually having the team all distributed around the world might have advantages in terms of pulling in more influences and perspectives.
 Of course you don't need a shared space for a team meeting.
 We've run them regularly on different projects at different times.
-The ability to have them is a function of team members availability.
+The ability to have them is a function of team members' availability.
 Sometimes teams will form or dissipate based on whether there is sufficient overlap in their schedules.

-Part of the idea behind AsyncVoter project is to reduce the need for team meetings.
+Part of the idea behind the AsyncVoter project is to reduce the need for team meetings.
 Not that a team shouldn't get together if they want to, but in WSO at least I'd got the sense that people weren't enjoying the meetings, which usually involved voting on tickets in the backlog.
 In LocalSupport people were just not on at the same time, or couldn't use hangouts.
 I wondered if part of the issue was understanding what to do next.
 In a session with Raphael off the back of the "Martin Fowler" scrum I wrote up the following:

 ```
 Using Waffle and GitHub to work out what to do next